kwhitley/itty-router/README.md

 clever [abuse] of `Proxy`, courtesy of the brilliant [@mvasigh](https://github.com/mvasigh).
 This trick allows methods (e.g. "get", "post") to by defined dynamically by the router as they are requested, **drastically** reducing boilerplate.

+## Changelog
+Until this library makes it to a production release of v1.x, **minor versions may contain breaking changes to the API**.
+After v1.x, semantic versioning will be honored, and breaking changes will only occur under the umbrella of a major version bump.

+- **v0.7.0** - removed { path } from  request handler context, travis build fixed
+- **v0.6.0** - added types to project for vscode intellisense (thanks [@mvasigh](https://github.com/mvasigh))
+- **v0.5.4** - fix: wildcard routes properly supported